SOR EBN 10,5

-SOR EBN 10,5 is electric bus made by Czech bus manufacturer SOR produced since 2010.
+SOR EBN 10,5 is an electric bus produced since 2010 by Czech bus manufacturer SOR.
 Its development was initiated in late 2008 and 2009, with a supplier of electrical equipment, Cegelec, which further uses subcontractors.

 Design

 Elektrobus is based on a city bus SOR BN 12, from which it took over from the chassis shortened by about 1.5 m rear overhang.
 The vehicle has two axles and three doors, its length is 10 370 mm and a width of 2 525 mm.
-Bus battery (180 lithium-ion cells with a total capacity of 300 Ah) lasts up to 110-180 kilometers away and recharges from the mains voltage of 400 volts.
-Battery of the bus can be recharged full cycle for 8 hours or shortened so.
-"Quick" for 4 hours.
+The bus battery (180 lithium-ion cells with a total capacity of 300 Ah) lasts up to 110-180 kilometers away and recharges from the mains voltage of 400 volts and can be recharged full cycle for 8 hours or shortened so "quick" for 4 hours.
 Recharging of the bus may take less time and can be modified even runway turn pads.